Frequently asked questions

 Career Services is happy to help employers connect with Wayne State University students and alumni.
 We utilize Handshake as our main option for employers to post jobs.
 To begin posting your positions on Handshake, please visit the link below.

 11. What is the difference between an internship and a co-op?

-Career Services' offers students temporary paid work experiences that relate to a student's major or career goals.
+Career Services works with employers to offer students temporary paid work experiences that relate to a student's major or career goals.